kritzikratzi/ofxMightyUI/readme.md

 - ☑︎ switch from poco events to ofEvent (same behind the scenes, but nicer to use)
 - ☑︎ moving files around to follow ofx addon standard. already sortof works with project generator. hurray!
-- ☐ hm... seems the project generator doesn't set up copying of data files?
+- ☐ hm... seems the project generator doesn't set up copying of data files? <br>Yep, that's the case!
+- ☐ test with new pg (project generator)
 - ☐ test android (+retina)
 - ☐ test ios (+retina)
 - ☑︎ test windows (is there retina?)
 - ☐ finish textfield overlays
 - ☐ stupid mobile rotation issues
-- ☐ see if i can depend on the "proper" ofxFontStash
+- ☐- see if i can depend on the "proper" ofxFontStash<br>Don't care for now.
+Waiting for fontstash2 to look
 - ☐ cleanup include structure. how does it even compile?
 - ☑︎ make a basic example
 - ☐ make a more complex example